 This report also estimates that 40 million people were in “modern slavery” at any given time in 2016, but this figure includes both the estimate for forced labor and an estimate for forced marriage.
 Consistent with current implementation of U.S. law, it is recommended to use only the 24.9 million estimate when referring to human trafficking.
 While some instances of forced marriage may meet the international or U.S. legal definition of human trafficking, not all cases do.
 Note further that the term “modern slavery” is not defined in international or U.S. law.

 The National Human Trafficking Hotline provides data sets on the issue of human trafficking in the United States on its website.
 These data sets are based on aggregated information learned through phone calls, emails, online tips, and texts the hotline receives and should not be confused with prevalence studies or closed-out confirmed cases.
 Note that the hotline receives several types of calls in addition to those about human trafficking cases.
 The hotline does not verify the accuracy of information reported, but it determines on a case-by-case basis whether the information should be passed on to an appropriate local, state, or federal investigative and/or service agency equipped to investigate the tip and/or respond to the needs of the potential victim.

 Annual Federal Reports

-The U.S. narrative in the U.S. Department of State’s annual Trafficking in Persons Report and the include updated federal statistics on the following:
+The U.S. narrative in the U.S. Department of State’s annual Trafficking in Persons Report and the Attorney General’s Annual Report to Congress on U.S. Government Activities to Combat Trafficking in Persons Report include updated federal statistics on the following: